A four-year pilot project is underway to test electric kick scooter use in B.C. Municipalities can join to become participating communities.

 Practice your skills

 Practice controlling and riding your electric kick scooter in a safe environment.
-Make sure you're comfortable doing things like stopping, dismounting and using turn signals before going on the road.
+Make sure you're comfortable with stopping, dismounting and using turn signals.